Model diagnostics

 -

-NICENAME - add a user-friendly name for the category that will appear in plot labels and table.
+NICENAME - one can add a user-friendly name for the category that will appear in plot labels and table.

 -